VarshithaMR/URLShortener/README.md

 2. The code should have following features:
     * If I again ask for the same URL, itshould give me the same URL as it gave before instead of generating a new one.
     * If the user clicks on the short URL then he should be redirected to the original URL.
-Write a Redirection API that implements thisfunctionality.
+Write a Redirection API that implements this functionality.
     * The URL and shortened URL should be stored in-memory by application.
     * [BONUS] Instead of in-memory,store these things in a caching solution such as Redis, Memcached etc (Or file if you really want).
 3. Write a metrics API that returns top 3 domain names that have been shortened the most